 If the scooter has more power or a higher top speed, there may be problems depending on the state and even city and we highly recommend you seek more information for your exact location.
 However, it has been our experience that authorities will rarely prosecute as long as the riding is sensible.
 But it is always best to check!

 For example the difference between California and New York is quite substantial.
 In California electric scooters are permitted on roads, trails, bike paths or bikeways.
 Their laws are one of the most lenient in the US and this is likely why many of the scooters sharing companies choose California as one of their first cities.
-On the other hand there is New York, where electric bikes and scooters are completely illegal for use on public land (although this might change in the near future – except in Manhattan).
+On the other hand there is New York, where electric bikes and scooters are completely illegal for use on public land.
 Not that it stops people from doing it.
+This will however change soon as the use of electric scooters and electric bikes (except of Manhattan) has been recently legalised as part of the FY2021 budget, though with speed limitations of only 15MPH for electric scooters and 25MPH for electric bikes.

 In Canada the laws are quite lenient with almost all electric scooters being legal.
 They require no license, plates or insurance and can be ridden in public just fine.
 These motorised scooters are classified under federal law and each province is able to make minor changes to the law such as age requirements etc. In addition to this each municipality can make changes as to where they are permitted to be used.
 There are a couple of exceptions with Alberta, BritishColumbia and Ontario stating they can only be ridden on private land.
 So, again we recommend you check for exactly where you live, especially if in a city, but we generally expect you to be able to ride your electric scooter freely.